Neajlov

 The Neajlov is a river in Romania.
 It is a right tributary of the river Argeș, which it meets near Gostinari, Giurgiu County.
 It rises from the higher Romanian Plain, east of Pitești.
 It is 188 km long and its basin area is 3718.5 km2.

 Location

-The river basin is located in the southern part of Romania, the geographic range being 24°51’12”-26°13’52” E longitude and 43°55’31”-44°49’32” N latitude.
+The river basin is located in the southern part of Romania, its geographic range being 24°51’12” to 26°13’52” E longitude and 43°55’31” to 44°49’32” N latitude.

 Towns and villages

 The following towns and villages are situated along the river Neajlov, from source to mouth: Oarja, Morteni, Petrești, Uliești, Corbii Mari, Vânătorii Mici, Crevedia Mare, Clejani, Bulbucata, Iepurești, Singureni, Călugăreni, Comana.

 Tributaries

 The following rivers are tributaries to the river Neajlov (from source to mouth):